cns-iu/hra-vccf-ftu-supporting-information/README.md

 ```

 ### Data
-The data folder has the 3 supplemental tables and the intestinal villus FTU in the small intestine (SVG, PNG, AI file format) which will be published with the 6th release of the HRA on December 15, 2023.
+The data folder has the 1 supplemental table and the intestinal villus FTU in the small intestine (SVG, PNG, AI file format) together with a table that lists the different types of cells in each of the 22 FTUs which will be published with the 6th release of the HRA end of December 2023.

 ### Code
 Two Python notebooks are provided.
 Run FTU_Explorer_data.ipynb to compile data for the Interactive FTU Explorer visualization.
 Run HRA_Butterfly_viz.ipynb to generate a radial tree butterfly resembling visualization of the anatomical structures partonomy with an overlay of the vasculature tree that connects the chambers of the heart in the center via increasingly smaller vessels to the 22 FTUs.